OpenSprites/OpenSprites-Origin/README.md

 # OpenSprites #
 Inspired by Scratch Resources, OpenSprites is a new sharing platform designed for Scratchers to upload their own content, as well as download other's content for free use in their projects.
 It is being developed open-source by a small group of collaborating Scratchers.
 The code is available on GitHub.

 For more information, please visit the [discussion thread](http://scratch.mit.edu/discuss/topic/85320/).
-The completed site shall be hosted [here](http://opensprites.gwiddle.co.uk/). (however, it is likely that we buy our own domain) If you want to see our progress so far, see our [alpha site](http://opensprites.gwiddle.co.uk/).
-For a bleeding edge version of the site that updates after each commit, see [OSDev](http://osdev.aputurk.tk/index.php).
+The main website  is hosted [here](http://opensprites.gwiddle.co.uk/). (however, it is likely that we buy our own domain) For a bleeding edge version of the site that updates after each commit, see [OSDev](http://osdev.aputurk.tk/index.php).
 If you have any questions, don't hesitate to use our [forums](http://opensprites.gwiddle.co.uk/forums/).
 Thank you to cauzality who kindly made our logos and various graphical mockups!

 ## The OpenSprites team: ##

 ### [The-Cheese-Eater](http://opensprites.gwiddle.co.uk/users/1/) ###
 ![GitHub Logo](https://avatars0.githubusercontent.com/u/9347154?s=100)

-[very active]
+[Very active]
 The-Cheese-Eater, your local sysadmin!
 He mostly manages hosting, forums, organisation and accounts.

  - Doing whatever sysadmins do